dfederlein/ansible-tower-demo/README.md

 ## LDAP Authentication

 This Vagrantfile will create one OpenLDAP VM for use in experimenting with authentication.
-Note that you will have to supply an enterprise license to configure authentication.
+Note that you will have to supply an enterprise license to configure authentication and define "ldaplicense: True" in the vars section of site.yml.

 IP: `172.16.2.9`